swayos/swayos.github.io/README.md

 ## Setup ##
 <br/>

-**Part 1 : Install sway and the basic utilities first with your package manager**
+**Part One - Install sway and the basic utilities first with your package manager**

 <br/>